-The SCRG is an interdisciplinary team of scholars based in Poznań, Poland, interested in crossing disciplinary boundaries in research on scholarly communication.
+The SCRG is an interdisciplinary team of scholars based in Poznań, Poland, whose work crosses disciplinary boundaries in research on scholarly communication.

-In our work, we address research problems in light of frontier publications, as well as more classical works in sociology of science, higher education research, social studies of science, evaluation studies, critical university studies, and bibliometrics.
-Predominantly, we focus on the problems of quantification, social construction of measurement and assessment procedures in research evaluation and its consequences for academic labour, issues of the development of science and research systems at the global peripheries.
+In our work, we address research problems from transdisciplinary perspectives, drawing on classical works in sociology of science, higher education research, social studies of science, evaluation studies, critical university studies, and bibliometrics.
+We also focus on the questions surrounding multilingual writing for academic purposes from policy and practice perspectives, including how academic literacy is developed and valued across different higher education systems.
+Finally, we investigate the consequences of quantification, social construction of measurement and assessment procedures in research evaluation on academic labour, issues of the development of science, writing practices, and research systems in the global peripheries.

 Summary of our research: